 The plan document for the Program, which is ERISA Plan #601.
-The summary plan description for the Plan is an integral part of the Plan Document.
+The summary plan descriptions for the HMOs or insured plans offered under the Program are integral parts of the Plan Document.

 Program

 The Dow Chemical Company Insured Health Program.